-You may wish for a sense of accomplishment, for the adventure of something new, for a change of pace from the workaday world, for self-expression, or only to belong.
-There is no better way to banish the blues or to counteract the poison of world crises than by engaging in thoughtful work with and for others.
+You may wish for a sense of accomplishment, for the adventure of something new, for a change of pace from the workaday world or for self-expression, or you may simply wish to belong.
+There is no better way to banish the blues or to counteract the stress of world crises than by engaging in thoughtful work with and for others.
 The end result is self-fulfilment, which is on a higher plane than self-interest.

 There is no stereotyped way of being altruistic.
-Every man in a free society can help in his individual way to shape it; that is what sets him apart from those in a slave society.
-He has ideas, opinions, interests and abilities to contribute.
+Every person in a free society can help in his individual way to shape it; that is what sets him apart from those in a slave society.
+He has the opportunity to contribute ideas, opinions, interests and abilities.